-- 2.40 Given the acknowledgement within the SEA that Dunnottar Primary School is nearing capacity and the Settlement Statement identifying a new primary school as an aspiration, it is questioned why this site did not score more positively. - 2.41 It is noted that 'this has not been discussed with the Council's Education Service', but we would seek clarification of their input into the preparation of the PLDP and if they were consulted on the content.
-Furthermore, SMH have confirmed that the Council have previously made approaches regarding the site for a replacement Dunnotar Primary.
+- 2.36 Given the acknowledgement within the SEA that Dunnottar Primary School is nearing capacity and the Settlement Statement identifying a new primary school as an aspiration, it is questioned why this site did not score more positively. - 2.37 It is noted that 'this has not been discussed with the Council's Education Service', but we would seek clarification of their input into the preparation of the PLDP and if they were consulted on the content.